30 Years Later, Murder of Nurse Found In Rural Fayetteville, NC Pond Is Still Shrouded In Mystery

-Newly discovered information by Dr. Godwin from the case files suggested that semen was present in the victim – was she raped before being murdered?
+Newly discovered information by Dr. Godwin, from the case files, suggests that semen was present in the victim – was she raped ?
 DNA profiling was not available in 1985.
 A new private investigation is ongoing by Dr. Maurice Godwin.

 The murder remains unsolved.

 Davis, J. H. (1986).
 Bodies Found in Water, Am.
 J. Forensic Med.
 Pathology., 7, 291-297.

 Davis, J. H. (2005).
 Drowning, Near Drowning and Immersion Syndrome, J R Army Med Corps, 151: 250-255.